Yancy Medeiros: Move up to welterweight

-Medeiros faced Sean Spencer in a welterweight bout on September 10, 2016 at UFC 203.
+Medeiros faced Sean Spencer in a welterweight bout on September 10, 2016, at UFC 203.
 He won the fight via submission in the second round and was awarded a Performance of the Night bonus.

-Medeiros was expected to face Li Jingliang on January 28, 2017 at UFC on Fox 23.
+Medeiros was expected to face Li Jingliang on January 28, 2017, at UFC on Fox 23.
 However, in early January, Medeiros pulled out for undisclosed reasons and was replaced by promotional newcomer Bobby Nash.

-Medeiros faced Erick Silva on June 3, 2017 at UFC 212.
+Medeiros faced Erick Silva on June 3, 2017, at UFC 212.
 He won the fight via TKO in the second round.

-Medeiros faced Alex Oliveira on December 2, 2017 at UFC 218.
+Medeiros faced Alex Oliveira on December 2, 2017, at UFC 218.
 He won the back-and-forth fight via TKO in the third round.
 The win also earned him his second Fight of the Night bonus award.

-Medeiros faced Donald Cerrone on February 18, 2018 at UFC Fight Night 126.
+Medeiros faced Donald Cerrone on February 18, 2018, at UFC Fight Night 126.
 He lost the fight via technical knockout out in round one.

-Medeiros was expected to face Mike Perry on July 7, 2018 at UFC 226.
+Medeiros was expected to face Mike Perry on July 7, 2018, at UFC 226.
 However, Medeiros pulled out of the fight on June 27 citing a rib injury and was replaced by Paul Felder.

 Return to lightweight

-Medeiros faced Gregor Gillespie in a lightweight bout on January 19, 2019 at UFC Fight Night 143.
+Medeiros faced Gregor Gillespie in a lightweight bout on January 19, 2019, at UFC Fight Night 143.
 He lost the fight via TKO in the second round.

-Medeiros faced Lando Vannata on February 15, 2020 at UFC Fight Night: Anderson vs. Błachowicz 2.
+Medeiros faced Lando Vannata on February 15, 2020, at UFC Fight Night: Anderson vs. Błachowicz 2.
 He lost the fight via unanimous decision.

-Replacing injured Nikolas Motta, Medeiros was scheduled to fight Damir Hadžović on May 22, 2021 at UFC Fight Night: Font vs. Garbrandt.
+Replacing injured Nikolas Motta, Medeiros was scheduled to fight Damir Hadžović on May 22, 2021, at UFC Fight Night: Font vs. Garbrandt.
 However, the bout was pulled from the card just hours before taking place due to health issues with Hadžović.
-The pairing was rescheduled on June 26, 2021 at UFC Fight Night 190.
+The pairing was rescheduled on June 26, 2021, at UFC Fight Night 190.
 He lost the fight via unanimous decision.
 Subsequently, he tested positive for marijuana and was suspended for four-and-a-half months by NSAC, making him eligible to return to competition on November 9, 2021.

 In August 2021, Medeiros was released from UFC.

 Bellator MMA

-Medeiros faced Emmanuel Sanchez on April 23, 2022 at Bellator 279.
+Medeiros faced Emmanuel Sanchez on April 23, 2022, at Bellator 279.
 Medeiros won the bout via unanimous decision.

-Medeiros is scheduled to face Charlie Leary on April 22, 2023 at Bellator 295.
+Medeiros faced Charlie Leary on April 22, 2023, at Bellator 295.
+Even though he was dropped in the bout, Medeiros dropped Leary and after a barrage of punches, submitted him via rear-naked choke at the end of the first round.
+It was later announced that the victory was overturned to a no contest after Medeiros tested positive for a banned substance.

+Medeiros next faced Jora Ayvazyan on September 7, 2024 at Bellator Champions Series 4, losing the fight via unanimous decision.